luhuadong/luhuadong/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Rudy, a developer from China, focus on the field of AIoT (Artificial Intelligence & Internet of things) technology, also committed to SDGs (Sustainable Development Goals).
+I'm **Rudy**, a developer from China :cn:, focus on the field of **AIoT** (Artificial Intelligence & Internet of things) technology, also committed to **SDGs** (Sustainable Development Goals).

-Professional resume: 工控 -> 军工 -> 物联网 -> 汽车
+Professional resume: 工控 -> 军工 -> 物联网 -> 汽车 :large_blue_circle:

 I had contributed code to RT-Thread, Linux and the other open-source project.
-I like them so much!
+I like them so much! :heart: Freedom

 ![luhuadong's github stats](https://github-readme-stats.vercel.app/api?username=luhuadong)

-At the same time, I'm a eco-friendly hacker, release some DIY project for Good.
+At the same time, I'm a eco-friendly hacker, release some DIY project for Good. :point_down:

 ![](https://static.getiot.tech/SDGs-poster-768x456.png)